AnyFetch/developers.anyfetch.com/blueprint.md

     + limit (optional, integer, `20`) ...
 Max number of items to retrieve (for pagination)
     + sort (optional, string, `creationDate`) ...
 Sort criteria.
 Can be `creationDate` (sort by document creation date), `lastModification` (sort by last modification date) or `_score` (default, sort by relevance to the query).
 Prepend with a `-` to reverse order (e.g. `-creationDate`).
     + render_templates (optional, boolean, `false`) ...
 Whether to pre-render the HTML for you in the results.
 Documents will have the keys `rendered_snippet` and `rendered_title`.
-    + strict (optional, boolean, `false`) ...
+    + strict (optional, boolean, `true`) ...
 When using strict mode, only results matching exactly the query will be returned (a search for "John Doe" will never return documents about "Doe" only)

 + Response 200 (application/json)
     + Body